hraban/lift/website/source/user-guide.md

       TEST-4
       TEST-5

 So far, our tests have not required any setup or teardown.
 Let's next look at at a few tests that do.
 The first example is from the [ASDF-Install][] testsuite.
-It uses its fixtures setup to make sure that the working directory is empty (so that it is ensured of installing into a clean system).{footnote We'll talk about the :dynamic-variables clause in more detail below}
+It uses its fixtures setup to make sure that the working directory is empty (so that it is ensured of installing into a clean system).{footnote "We'll talk about the :dynamic-variables clause in more detail below."}

     (deftestsuite test-asdf-install-basic-installation (test-asdf-install)
       ()